The following is information, rules, and applications that

 Dice of potion maker:

-Post a log of them attempting to create the maximum number of items as their level allows for one week:
+to create the maximum number of items as their level allows for one

 (send to TheRaptor4 )